r0785194/Cypress_monitoring/README.md

-# zvb-test-automation
+# itallent-test-automation
-Test automation project for the ZVB application using Cypress and Cucumber.
+Test automation project for the I-Tallent session using Cypress.

 # Overview
 - Basic info